-The diameter of the wheels also has an effect on the skateboard's handling.
-The larger the diameter, the greater the angle to the point where you pop.
-In other words - until your tail touches the ground.
-Here, the bigger the angle, the more pop - but this is at the expense of control - you have to perform your tricks more precisely.
+The diameter of the wheels also affects the skateboard's handling.
+The larger the diameter, the greater the angle to the point where you pop, that is, until the tail touches the ground.
+This means that the larger the angle, the more pop - however, this is at the expense of control - you have to perform the tricks more precisely.

 In addition to diameter, wheels also differ in hardness.
 Skateboard wheels are made of polyurethane.
 This special material makes it possible to produce wheels in different degrees of hardness.
 The hardness of skateboard wheels is measured in durometers, with the unit of measurement "A" or "D".
 99A to 101A are the standard wheel hardnesses, Bones STF are with 103A the hardest wheels in our assortment.
 The choice of the hardness of wheels should be made with a regard to the preferred area of use.
 Street and park riders generally prefer harder wheels from 99 to 103A.
 If you use the board mainly as a cruiser or on rough ground, we recommend slightly softer wheels of less than 90A.
 This gives you a softer feeling when rolling, more grip and is less affected by bumps.
 However, wheels below 90A are no longer suitable for tricks.